 This class covers gas, oil and electric boilers and water heaters used in residential and light commercial systems.
 Steam boiler theory is covered in class.
 Piping material selection, preparation and installation are demonstrated in labs.
 Hydronic equipment controls and accessories are tested by using meters and gauges in lab.
+Prerequisite(s): HAC 101

-HAC 280-RESIDENTIAL WIRING
+HAC 280-RESIDENTIAL WIRING 2 - 4 - 4